itsjainrishi/portfolio-nuxt3/content/projects/cee.md

 image: 'cee.webp'
 tech:
   - Nuxt3
-  - Vite
   - TailwindCSS
   - Contentful
   - Netlify Form
 ---

-A website for Control Electric Engineers Ltd which is based in London UK.
+A business website for Control Electric Engineers Ltd which is based in London UK.